sebelga/gstore-api/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## Motivation
-While building the [gstore](https://github.com/sebelga/gstore-node) library and at the same time working on an API for a mobile project, I found myself copying a lot of the same code to create all the routes and controllers neede to manage the Datastore entities.
-I decided then to create this small utiliy to help me quickly build REST routes for CRUD operation on Google Datastore entities and at the same time leave the door opened for more complex logic in the controllers.
+While I was coding the [gstore](https://github.com/sebelga/gstore-node) library I was working on an REST API for a mobile project.
+I found myself copying a lot of the same code to create all the routes and controllers needed to manage my Datastore entities.
+So I decided to create this small utility to help quickly build REST routes for CRUD operations on Google Datastore entities and at the same time leave the door opened for more complex logic in the controllers.

 ## Installation